Jimmy-Hu/RainStreaksRemoval/src/Matlab/ReadMe.md

 This folder contains the software implementation (Matlab version) of the paper.

 You can check (run) the file "main.m" first.
-The image file "1.bmp" is taken
+The image file "1.bmp" is taken as